hellospiral/angular2_meal_tracker/README.md

 * I want to click a food to edit its name, details or calories (in case I decide to pretend my fries were 100 calories instead of 365).
 * I want options to view all foods, only high-calorie foods (more than 500 calories), or only lower-calorie foods (less than 500 calories).
 * I want the app to display details and calories when I mouse over a meal's name
+* I want the edit feature to go away when I click a button

 Completed Tasks:
 - create meal model (name, details, calories)